dylanzlee/lifelog-app/README.md

 `yarn install`

-Run `yarn global add expo-cli` to install Expo CLI
+Run `yarn global add expo-cli` to install Expo CLI.

 Create a new web app in your firebase project.
 Then, enable email/password authentication and create firestore database for your app.